Etsi0/Website/README.md

 # Website
-Website using Firebase hosting, Next.js, TailwindCSS and ESlint
+Website using Cloudflare DNC and Domain, Vercel, Next.js, TailwindCSS, ESLint and Prettier